deranjer/goTorrent/README.md

 - Late 2018

+ - [ ] Define the websocket API for users to write their own clients/extensions

  - [ ] React-native Android app (I don't own any Mac products so there will be no iPhone version)

 # Installation: